KzFactorios/FavoriteTeleport/notes/tag_editor.md

 if the creation of that chart tag fails while creating a new one, an error message should be logged and shown to the player.

-if successful, the chart_tag should be added to storage.surfaces[player.physical_surface_index].chart_tags
+if successful, the chart_tag should be added to storage.surfaces[player.surface.index].chart_tags

 if the creation is successful, then we should create a map_tag like so:
 example: